jengalas/bwaf-bbw/about/boardandstaff.md

     download: ''
     link_url: ''
   portrait:
+  - title: Erleen Hatfield, PE, AIA
+    title_role: Managing Partner, Hatfield Group
+    image: "/v1618333098/2019_Hatfield_Headshot-use_this_one_l0xibt.jpg"
+    description: "Erleen Hatfield, PE, AIA, is the Managing Partner of the Hatfield Group, a multi-disciplinary engineering consulting firm based in New York.
+She has over 25 years of experience in the design of complex structures worldwide.
+      She frequently writes and presents on topics related to innovation and technology in engineering and architecture.
+Her firm, Hatfield Group focuses on synthesis of engineering and architecture, putting client value first.
+Hatfield Group, uses bespoke engineering design, technology, and innovation to achieve their clients’ goals.  \nWith a keen appreciation for design she has worked on iconic buildings around the world.
+She sits on numerous national industry boards and teaches at the Yale University School of Architecture. \nHer experience includes the new $1.5B home of the NFL’s Atlanta Falcons, the Mercedes Benz Stadium, with a never been done before aperture style retractable roof.
+Other projects include the new headquarters for PNC Bank in Pittsburgh and the 9/11 Pavilion at the World Trade Center site in New York City. \nShe was featured on the television programs on the Science Channel “World’s Greatest Stadium” and on the History Channel’s “Building Giants”.
+She was named a “Power Player” and “Game Changer” by Sports Business Journal magazine.
+She is both a licensed engineer and architect, plus a LEED BD+C certified professional.  "
   - title: Latoya Nelson Kamdang, AIA, RA, NCARB, NCIDQ, LEED AP BD+C, RID
     title_role: Director of New York Operations, Moody Nolan
     image: "/v1618332981/20191107_Latoya16463-cropped_xjlbgz.jpg"